sanjaybasu/healthcare-ai-equity/index.md

 title: Home
 ---

-# Foundations of Healthcare AI Development for Underserved Populations
+# Foundations of Healthcare Data Science for Underserved Populations
-## A Self-Updating Technical and Practical Text
+## A Self-Updating Technical and Practical Text from ML to AI

 #### Sanjay Basu, MD, PhD